fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 Here there is a small history lesson on the cleantech bubble, and a recap of seven important questions, every business needs to answer:

-> Engineering: Can you create breakthrough technology, instead of incremental improvements?
+> Engineering: Can you create breakthrough technology, instead of incremental
+> improvements?

 It needs to be better by at least a magnitude (10x) for transparent superiority.
-Why should anyone bother bying your stuff over the competition?
+Why should anyone bother buying your stuff over the competition?

 > Timing: Is now the right time to start your particular business?

 There might be chances to get money easier right now, or in a couple of years - did the bubble burst just recently?
 You might want to wait some time then.
-Entering a slow moving market might be good, if you have a strategy to take it over.
+Entering a slow moving market might be good, if you have a solid strategy to take it over.

 > Monopoly: Are you starting with a big share of a small business?

-Make sure to dominate a meaningful market - one that exists and people care about.
+Make sure to dominate a meaningful market - one that exists and people care about, containing money.

 > People: Do you have the right team?

 Technologists tend to wear jeans and T-shirts, as the best sales(man) are hidden.
 They made it a rule to pass everyone wearing a suit - if they _look_ like a salesperson already, do they really understand what they do in the first place?

 > Distribution: Do you have a way to not just create but deliver your product?

 Make your product accessable and get _one_ distribution channel to work.
 Do not care about the five dozen possible ways, get _one_ to working, and expand on it.
 Not multiple.

-> Durability: Will your market position be defensible in 10 or 20 years into the future?
+> Durability: Will your market position be defensible in 10 or 20 years into
+> the future?

 What will another company stop to wipe you out, to take your entire market share?
 Make your position defensible, not just today, but tomorrow as well.

 > Secret: Have you identified a unique opportunity that others do not see?

 Have a secret, a specific reason for success that other people will not see, and build upon it.
 Tell it to everyone necessary, but no one else.

 And always remember:

-> No sector will ever be so important that merely participating in it will be enough to build a great company.
+> No sector will ever be so important that merely participating in it will be
+> enough to build a great company.

 ---